Quantifying Individual Risk for Binary Outcomes: A Novel Sensitivity Analysis Method for

-Essentially, investigating the bounds under Assumptions \ref{assumption-1}--\ref{assumption-2} inherently establishes a sensitivity analysis framework for $\text{FNA}(x)$, with $\rho(x)$ being the sensitivity parameter.
-Different ranges of $\rho(x)$ correspond to distinct ranges of $\text{FNA}(x)$.
-See Supplementary Material S1 for a toy example for illustration.
+Investigating the bounds under Assumptions \ref{assumption-1}--\ref{assumption-2} (or Assumptions \ref{assumption-1}--\ref{assumption-3}) establishes a sensitivity analysis framework for $\text{FNA}(x)$, with $\rho(x)$ being the sensitivity parameter.
+Different ranges of $\rho(x)$ correspond to different ranges of $\text{FNA}(x)$.
+See Supplementary Material S1.2 for an example for illustration.